Point-of-care testing to enable patients to access clozapine

 This new ‘point-of-care’ approach ensures that patients are getting the right dose of clozapine, reducing the risk of serious side effects if the dose is too high, and the possibility that treatment is unhelpful because the dose is too low.
 Making blood testing easier may also lead to more patients and clinicians choosing clozapine as a treatment option.

-South London and Maudsley NHS Foundation Trust is now implementing point-of-care testing for all patients taking clozapine, and in a recent Care Quality Commission visit, this approach was highlighted for particular praise.
-We plan to share it with neighbouring NHS Trusts (Oxleas) and other centres worldwide.
+South London and Maudsley NHS Foundation Trust has been implementing point-of-care testing for all patients taking clozapine, and in a Care Quality Commission visit, this approach was highlighted for particular praise.
+It is also being shared with neighbouring NHS Trusts (Oxleas) and other centres worldwide.

 Read an article in The Conversation: Schizophrenia - a new blood test to improve treatment.